Optimality of Non-Adaptive Algorithms in Online Submodular Welfare Maximization with Stochastic Outcomes: Special Cases of OSOW-SO

+As mentioned in Section \ref{sec:prelim}, a reusable resource is used/rented by an arrival for some time and then returned back to the system.
+A reward is generated each time the resource is rented to a new arrival.
+Specifically, suppose that arrival $t\in[T]$ arrives at \emph{time} $a(t)\in[0,1]$.
+At each moment in $[0,1]$, every resource is either \emph{available} or \emph{unavailable}, with all resources initially available at time 0.
+If resource $i$ is available at time $a(t)$, matching it to arrival $t$ generates a reward $r_i$ and $i$ becomes unavailable for a fixed duration $d_i$.
+Thus, $i$ is unavailable during the interval $(a(t),a(t)+d_i)$.
+Matching an arrival to an unavailable resource has no effect and generates no reward.
+The objective is to maximize the total reward.
+Notably, the classic online bipartite matching is a special case of this setting where $d_i\to +\infty\,\, \forall i\in I$.

+Perhaps surprisingly, we find that OSW cannot capture this problem, even for instances with a \emph{single} reusable resource.

-\emph{OSW cannot capture reusability:} Consider an instance of OBM with a single reusable resource that is used for a duration of $1.5$ time units after each match and during this time the resource is unavailable.
+\begin{example}[OSW Fails to Capture Reusability] Consider an instance with a single reusable resource that is used for a duration of $1.5$ time units after each match and during this time the resource is unavailable.
 Arrivals occur at times $1, 2,$ and $3$.
 If arrival 1 is matched, the resource is used from time 1 to 2.5 and returns prior to arrival 3's arrival.
 Arrivals 1 and 3 can both be matched to the resource and arrival 2 can be matched only if the other two arrivals are unmatched.
 Now, consider a function $f$ such that $f(\{1,2\})=f(\{2,3\})=f(1)=f(2)=f(3)=1$ and $f(\{1,3\})=f(\{1,2,3\})=2$.
 This function captures the total number of matches in every possible allocation of arrivals to the resource.
-Clearly, $f$ is not a submodular function ($f(1\mid\{2,3\})>f(1\mid\{2\})$).
+Clearly, $f$ is not a submodular function ($f(1\mid\{2,3\})>f(1\mid\{2\})$). \end{example}

-\emph{Previous work:} \citet{ms} showed that that adaptive Greedy is 0.5 competitive for a more general setting of online assortment optimization with reusable resources that have stochastic usage durations.
-In general, finding an algorithm with better CR (or showing that none exist) is an open problem. \citet{delong} made progress on this question for the special case where the durations are deterministic and identical for all resources. \citet{reuse,feng3} study the problem when resources have large capacities.
-Several works consider different variations of the model we consider here \citep{RST18, dickerson, owen, levirad,feng2, rodilitz, baek, baek2, zeyu, wangchi}.